willbinzi/fs2-pedalboard/README.md

-## fs2-pedalboard
+## arpeggio

-fs2-pedalboard is a small audio processing app that was created as an idea for a talk.
+arpeggio is a small audio processing app that was created as an idea for a talk.
 It's currently nowhere near as polished as it should be...

 It currently provides implementations of tremolo, overdrive, delay and reverb effects.